yinyangsammy/snapshot-location-assessment/README.md

     -   It would either disappear off the screen or expand the viewport beyond my body width for countries to the far right of the map.

-    -   This was fixed by using a resizeModalByScreen() function and then using modal.style.transform to scale the size of the modal on each screen.
+    -   This was fixed by using a resizeModalByScreen() function and then using modal.style.transform to scale the size of the modal on each screen:

-	// Scale based on screen width
+	**// Scale based on screen width
 	if (width >= 3300) {
 		modal.style.transform = "scale(2.5)";
 	} else if (width >= 2600) {